ronysebastian/spring-load-time-weaving-clickstart/README.md

 </project>
 ```

-# How to use the Tomcat Load Time Weaver for Spring Framework
+# Using AspectJ Load Time Weaving for Spring Framework on CloudBees Tomcat 7

 To use Load Time Weaving with AspectJ in a Spring Tomcat application on CloudBees, please do the following: